naturalis/docker_lpg/README.md

 # docker_lpg
 Puppet role definition for deployment of naturalis loki+prometheus+grafana server

-As an extra cadvisor and alertmanager are added.
+As an extra alertmanager is added.

 Docker-compose
 --------------